 - Parenting and child development

-Residents are also assigned a personal Life Skills coach who guides them on goal setting, resource referral, advocacy, and crisis intervention.
+Residents are also assigned a personal coach who guides them on goal setting, resource referral, advocacy, and crisis intervention.
 The coach monitors each woman’s progress toward her education, employment and self-sufficiency objectives so that she is held accountable to the goals she sets for herself.

 Jeremiah Works! is a dynamic employment services partnership between committed volunteers and Jeremiah Program participants, focusing on employment readiness and job placement.
 The work of this volunteer group has been especially important in recent years given the current economic environment and high unemployment rates.